eclipse-velocitas/velocitas-docs/content/en/docs/about/_index.md

 ## Problem

+In-vehicle application (_Vehicle Apps_) development can currently be overly complex and cumbersome:

-- Many (time consuming) steps to be taken from setting up the development environment up to the deployment of in-vehicle applications (_Vehicle Apps_), even for demo cases.
+- Many (time consuming) steps to be taken from setting up the development environment up to the deployment of Vehicle Apps, even for demo cases.
 - Understanding required vehicle's E/E architecture details and specific APIs is difficult.
 - Porting a Vehicle App to another vehicle platform is complex.